-Sara Scott Shields, Ph.D. is an Assistant Professor of Art Education at The Florida State University.
-She received her BFA in Ceramics and Art Education and MaED in Art Education from East Carolina University, later receiving her PhD in Art Education from The University of Georgia.
+Sara Scott Shields, Ph.D. is an Associate Professor of Art Education at The Florida State University.
+She received her BFA in Ceramics and Art Education and her MaED in Art Education from East Carolina University, later receiving her PhD in Art Education from The University of Georgia after teaching high school art for six years.
 While at UGA she received an outstanding teaching award and achieved additional certification in interdisciplinary qualitative studies.

-2014 PhD, University of Georgia.
+PhD, University of Georgia.
 Major: Art.
 Art Education.
 Supervisor: Dr. Tracie Costantino.

-2010 MAEd, East Carolina University.
+MAEd, East Carolina University.
 Major: Art Education.
 Supervisor: Dr. Alice Arnold.

-2005 BFA, East Carolina University.
+BFA, East Carolina University.
 Major: Art Education and Ceramics.
 Supervisor: Dr. Nancy House and Seo Eo.

 Art Education Theory and Practice II (ARE5047)